 It explains why and where the values of these natural resources are persisting, declining or sustained.
 It illustrates how the use and condition of a natural resource can affect the others around or connected to it.
 It describes the pervasive challenge posed by climate change.

 The Strategy recognises the long and proud history of environmental stewardship by Traditional Owners and how their knowledge and practice need to be restored to natural resource management.
+The Strategy also recognises greater inclusion and recognition of Traditional Owner rights going forward.

 The strategy describes the current conservation policies and plans of some fifty agencies and organisations.
 It then uses these to express a region-scale vision and a comprehensive set of targets for the future condition of the region’s natural resources.
 The targets are designed to be pursued as common goals by multiple organisations working together.